Is My Disability Income Taxable?

 *Combined income equals your adjusted gross income plus taxable interest and one half of your Social Security benefits.

-If you currently live in the United States and you misplaced or didn’t receive a form SSA-1099 or SSA-1042S for tax year 2014, you can get an instant replacement form by using your online “My Social Security” account.
+If you currently live in the United States and you misplaced or didn’t receive a form SSA-1099 or SSA-1042S for the tax year, you can get an instant replacement form by using your online “My Social Security” account.
 If you don’t already have an account, you can create one online.
-To get your replacement form SSA-1099 or SSA-1042S, go to Sign In or Create an Account.
-Once you are logged in to your account, select the "Replacement Documents" tab to request the form.

 HIRE AMERICA'S DISABILITY EXPERTS NOW